 The United States Navy has long been at the forefront of new technologies and IT.
 The Navy’s consolidated IT networks are a technological marvel, functioning as both an administrative network and a warfighting tool.

-The requirements that Navy platforms put on satellite solutions and networks is shifting as its IT capabilities and applications evolve.
-Also, new, more advanced adversaries are increasingly capable of denying satellite communications through interference, jamming and even kinetic attacks.
+The requirements that Navy platforms place on satellite solutions and networks is shifting as its IT capabilities and applications evolve.
+New, more advanced adversaries are increasingly capable of denying satellite communications through interference, jamming and even kinetic attacks.

 Government Satellite Report sponsor, SES Government Solutions (SES GS), recently released an interesting whitepaper entitled, “High Throughput on the High Seas,” that explores these shifting satellite demands and requirements in fine detail, and explores how a new generation of satellite technologies could answer the Navy’s call for more bandwidth and increased resiliency.